dfkaye/xyz/README.md

       // etc.
     });

-and named modules (assert on node, assign + assert on browser)
+add a way to name modules by file (assert on node, assign + assert on browser)

     (define.assert(__filename))
     ('a:path')